 Also, and this can never be repeated enough, remember that you need to get super clear about who your target clients are.
 If you know who you want to reach, then you’ll have a clearer idea of what you need to say, as well as where and how you need to say it.

-You’re struggling to compete with larger training providers
+2. You’re not sure how to compete with larger training providers

 If you work alone or in a small team of trainers, you may worry that you’ll never be able to compete with bigger training companies for clients and contracts.